stacks

 Ralph Lauren 3.9 billion New York, NY fashion

-Mitchell P Rales 2.6 billion Washington, DC industrial and consumer products
+Mitchell P Rales* 2.6 billion Washington, DC life sciences products

-Steven M Rales 2.5 billion Washington, DC industrial and consumer products
+Steven M Rales* 2.5 billion Washington, DC life sciences products

 H Ty Warner 4.5 billion Chicago, IL toys